YanMaciel/harvard-cs50-caesar/README.md

 # Disclaimer
-If you are taking Harvard's CS50 - Introduction to Computer Science course you must follow the Academic Honesty philosophy.
+If you are taking Harvard's CS50 - Introduction to Computer Science course you **must follow the Academic Honesty philosophy**.
 It is not reasonable to access a solution to some assessement prior to (re-)submitting your own.

-The essence of all work that you submit to the CS50 course must be your own.
+The essence of all work that you submit to the CS50 course **must be your own**.

 # Caesar's Cipher
 Caesar's Cipher is a simple encrypt method where you shift each letter of the text with an according numerical key.